A frontal lobe brain injury has a wide variety of symptoms.

 Depending on the severity, an injury can either exaggerate a person’s natural temperament, or it can completely alter their personality.

-For example, a normally agreeable and happy person may suddenly become extremely angry and irritable after their injury.
+For example, a normally agreeable and happy person may become extremely angry and irritable after their injury.

 These personality changes are perhaps the toughest challenges to overcome during frontal lobe brain injury recovery.